 Open to people ages 18 years and up

-- For Part 2 only: Participants must also have disease with a previously diagnosed activating epidermal growth factor receptor (EGFR) mutation (includes both inhibitor sensitive primary mutations such as Exon 19 deletion and L858R [Cohort C], as well as marketed tyrosine kinase inhibitor [TKI] -resistant mutations such as Exon 20 insertion [Cohort C and D]).
-Documentation of EGFR mutation eligibility by CLIA-certified laboratory (or equivalent) testing is required
+- For Part 2 only: Participants must also have disease with a previously diagnosed activating epidermal growth factor receptor (EGFR) mutation (includes both inhibitor sensitive primary mutations such as Exon 19 deletion and L858R [Cohort C and MET-1], as well as marketed tyrosine kinase inhibitor [TKI] -resistant mutations such as Exon 20 insertion [Cohort C, D and MET-1]) or activating cMet Exon 14 skipping mutation [Cohort MET-2].
+Documentation of primary activating EGFR or cMet mutation eligibility by CLIA-certified laboratory (or equivalent) testing is required

 - For Part 1: Participant must have evaluable disease.
 For Part 2: Participant must have measurable disease according to Response Criteria in Solid Tumors (RECIST) v1.1